cloudyr/googleCloudStorageR/Readme.md

 ## Uploading objects < 5MB

 Objects can be uploaded via files saved to disk, or passed in directly if they are data frames or list type R objects.
-Data frames will be converted to CSV via `write.csv()`, lists to JSON via `jsonlite::toJSON`.
+By default, data frames will be converted to CSV via `write.csv()`, lists to JSON via `jsonlite::toJSON`.

-You can pass metadata with an object via the function `gcs_metadata_object()`.
+If you want to use other functions for transforming R objects, for example setting `row.names = FALSE` or using `write.csv2`, pass the function through `object_function`

 ```r
 ## upload a file - type will be guessed from file extension or supply type